OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - sBoM [[URL](https://www.wikidata.org/wiki/Property:P2699)]
   - **@wikidata**, suggestion:
     - add as new qualifier: sBoM
-  - links to a CSV containing all POSHS and other OSHMs this OSHM consists of
+  - links to a CSV containing all POSHS and other OSHMs this MOSH consists of
 - source-2d [[URL](https://www.wikidata.org/wiki/Property:P2699)]
   - **@wikidata**, suggestion:
     - add as new qualifier: source-2D